sparki0/ml-job-manager-client-modules/README.md

 # Overview

-Contains web client and modules for ml-job-manager platform.
+Contains web client and modules for ML job manager platform.
 Source codes for platform infrastructure with the web client and integrated modules are in this [repository](https://github.com/bursasha/ml-job-manager).

+ML job manager is a platform designed for analyzing astronomical data using maching learning algorithms.
+Replaces the outdated platform VO-CLOUD.

+Client and modules were implemented as a part of my bachelor thesis at FIT CVUT.

 For more information about client and modules read README in corresponding folder.